dcdpr/did-btc1/chapters/Syntax.md

 1. Set `encodedString` to `components[2]`.
 1. Pass `encodedString` to the Bech32m decoding algorithm, retrieving `hrp` and `decodedBytes`.
-1. If the Bech32m decoding algorithm fails, raise `InvalidDID` error.
+1. If the Bech32m decoding algorithm fails, raise `invalidDid` error.
 1. Map `hrp` to `idType` from the following:
    1. "k" - "key"
    1. "x" - "hash"